tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

 Add the new profile file to the project in Visual Studio.

-Right click the project and select &#8220;Publish&#8221;.
+Right click the project and select “Publish”.
 In the Publish dialog, select your new Profile file from the first dropdown.
 The dialog will verify it can connect to the Cluster:

 <div id="attachment_8723" style="width: 648px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2017/07/PublishPackage.png" alt="VS 2017 - Publish Package for Service Fabric" width="638" height="434" class="size-full wp-image-8723" srcset="/wp-content/uploads/2017/07/PublishPackage.png 638w, /wp-content/uploads/2017/07/PublishPackage-300x204.png 300w" sizes="(max-width: 638px) 100vw, 638px" />